KKStream/tech-glossary/glossary.md

 - SeeAlso:: https://machinelearningmastery.com/the-attention-mechanism-from-scratch/
 - Tags:: deep learning

+### Autoencoder

+- An autoencoder is a neural network consist of an encoder network and a decoder network.
+- The encoder compresses the input to latent embeddings.
+- The decoder decompresses the latent embeddings and reconstructs the input.

 ### Bag-of-words

 - is a simplifying representation used in natural language processing and information retrieval.
 In this model, a text (such as a sentence or a document) is represented as the bag (multiset) of its words, disregarding grammar and even word order but keeping multiplicity.